RafDiMartino/module-4-challenge-console-finances/README.md

 In this assignement I was given a dataset composed of arrays with two fields: Date and Profit/Losses.

 My task was to create a financial analysis tool by writing JavaScript code that analyzes the records to calculate each of the following:

-The total number of months included in the dataset.
+- The total number of months included in the dataset.

 - The net total amount of Profit/Losses over the entire period.

 - The average of the changes in Profit/Losses over the entire period.

-- You will need to track what the total change in profits is from month to month and then find the average.
+- Track what the total change in profits is from month to month and then find the average.
 (Total/Number of months)

 - The greatest increase in profits (date and amount) over the entire period.